vantage-sh/docs.vantage.sh/docs/connecting_github.md

 <Tabs groupId="instructions">
 <TabItem value="enterprise" label="Enterprise" default>

-   <p>For Enterprises, navigate to the <a href="https://github.com/settings/enterprises">Enterprises page</a> on GitHub and copy the Enterprise name that’s displayed.</p>
+   <p>For Enterprises, navigate to the <a href="https://github.com/settings/enterprises">Enterprises page</a> on GitHub and copy the Enterprise name that’s displayed to use in step 3.</p>
    </TabItem>
    <TabItem value="organization" label="Organization" default>
-   <p>For Organizations, navigate to the <a href="https://github.com/settings/organizations">Organizations page</a> on GitHub and copy the Organization name that’s displayed.</p>
+   <p>For Organizations, navigate to the <a href="https://github.com/settings/organizations">Organizations page</a> on GitHub and copy the Organization name that’s displayed to use in step 3.</p>
    </TabItem>
    </Tabs>